Free subexponentiality: Some transforms and their related properties

-where the remainder terms $r_{R_\mu}(z) \equiv r_R(z) = \lito(1)$ and $r_{H_\mu}(z) \equiv r_H(z) = \lito(1)$ as $z\rightarrow 0$ n.t.\ are defined along the lines of~\eqref{eq: def remainder}, $\{\kappa_j(\mu):j\le p\}$ denotes the free cumulant sequence of $\mu$ as before and $\{m_j(\mu):j\le p\}$ denotes the moment sequence of the probability measure $\mu$.
+where the remainder terms $r_{R_\mu}(z) \equiv r_R(z) = \lito(1)$ and $r_{H_\mu}(z) \equiv r_H(z) = \lito(1)$ as $z\rightarrow0$ n.t. are defined along the lines of \eqref{eqdefremainder}, $\{\kappa_j(\mu ):j\le p\}$ denotes the free cumulant sequence of $\mu$ as before and $\{m_j(\mu):j\le p\}$ denotes the moment sequence of the probability measure $\mu$.
 When there is no possibility of confusion, we shall sometimes suppress the measure involved in the notation for the moment and the cumulant sequences, as well as the remainder terms.
-In the study of stable laws and the infinitely divisible laws, the following relationship between Cauchy and Voiculescu transforms of a probability measure $\mu$, obtained in Proposition~2.5 of \cite{bercovici1999stable}, played a crucial role:
+In the study of stable laws and the infinitely divisible laws, the following relationship between\vadjust{\goodbreak} Cauchy and Voiculescu transforms of a probability measure $\mu$, obtained in Proposition 2.5 of Bercovici and Pata \cite {bercovici1999stable}, played a crucial role:

 Depending on the number of moments that the probability measure $\mu$ may have, its Cauchy and Voiculescu transforms can have Laurent series expansions of higher order.
-Motivated by this fact, for probability measures $\mu\in\mathcal M_p$ (that is, when $\mu$ has only $p$ integral moments), we introduce the remainder terms in Laurent series expansion of Cauchy and Voiculescu transforms (in analogy to the remainder terms in Taylor series expansion):
+Motivated by this fact, for probability measures $\mu\in\mathcal M_p$ (i.e., when $\mu$ has only $p$ integral moments), we introduce the remainder terms in Laurent series expansion of Cauchy and Voiculescu transforms (in analogy to the remainder terms in Taylor series expansion),